CoderKD101/PhotoGallerySite/README.md

 - **HTML5**: For structuring the website.
 - **CSS3**: For styling and creating a responsive layout.
-- **JavaScript**: For adding basic interactivity to enhance the user experience.
+- **JavaScript**: Adding basic interactivity to enhance the user experience.

 ---